Kate Sommer Memorial Poetry Prize

 The Nebraska Writers Collective honors and celebrates Kate Sommer with this annual poetry prize for adults writing and living in Nebraska.

-One standout poet, chosen by our guest judge, will receive $1,000.
+One standout poet, chosen by our guest judge, receives $1,000 each year.

 CONTEST DETAILS & GUIDELINES

-Submit any time between September 6 and October 20.
 Eligible participants must be Nebraska residents, ages 19+.
 There is no fee to submit.
+Check back in 2025 for updated contest details!

 Submissions may contain up to 3 poems and may not exceed a total of 10 pages.
 Please include all poems within one document.
 Each poem should appear on a new page.
 Poems must be written in Times New Roman, 12 pt. font.